 The graph presents how office attendance in the U.S. is distributed over weekdays.
-Comparing this data to corresponding data for your buildings can help you assess if your low and high attendance days are aligned with the market average.
+Comparing this data to corresponding data for your buildings can help you assess if your low and high attendance days are on par with the market average.
 Across the benchmark, Fridays have the lowest attendance ("home office" day) whereas Tuesday and Wednesday are characterized by high office attendance.
 Your usage pattern might be different based on the policies you have established.

-Average utilization by Space Type
+Average utilization by space type

-This chart presents a monthly comparison of average utilization benchmark for key space types.
-The view gives insight into trends and relationships between utilization of different spaces.
-You can use these to develop a better understanding of how the occupancy of different space types evolved over time on the market and how that compares to the trends recorded for your buildings.
-Based on these insights you can take preemptive actions in order to reach the desired levels of space occupancy.
+This chart is a monthly comparison of average utilization benchmark for key space types.
+The view gives insight into trends and relationships between usage of different spaces.
+These can be used to develop a better understanding of how the occupancy of different space types evolved over time on the market and how it compares to the trends recorded in your portfolio.
+Based on these insights, you can take preemptive action to reach your desired occupancy.
 Below you will also find our interpretation of the emerging trends.